 While in France each student will take a full load of courses.
 As at UVA, close advising is required to obtain the right classes for each individual student.
 Therefore, before leaving for Lyon, students will pre-select at least ten courses, in consultation with a foreign study advisor in the student’s major department AND a foreign study advisor in the French department, realizing that modifications may have to be made once in Lyon for one reason or another.
 Pre-selection of courses and consultation with the exchange program's Academic Advisor in Lyon is essential : there is no "course shopping period" during the first weeks of classes in France, so students must resolve their scheduling conflicts ahead of time.
 It is imperative that each UVA student checks with a foreign study advisor in his or her major department prior to departure to inform themselves about things such as the maximum number of credits that may be transferred toward their major.
 As with other foreign study programs, no letter grades will appear on your UVA transcript for courses taken abroad.
 Once in France, students will review their pre-selected courses with the exchange program's Academic Advisor and receive instructions on how to register for courses.

-To select courses at Lyon II, please consult the courses on the following websites: (Remember that unlike UVA, university websites in France are not complete and you will must visit individual departments for course updates once in Lyon).
+To select other courses at Lyon II, please consult the courses on the following websites: (Remember that unlike UVA, university websites in France are not complete and you will must visit individual departments for course updates once in Lyon).

 Sample Academic Calendar: